-But if we interpret it to mean the planning bucket, few companies forecast in a planning bucket larger than a month.
-Still, it can be beneficial as we cover in the article Test Results: Quarterly Versus Monthly Forecasting Buckets.
+But if we interpret it to mean the planning bucket, few companies forecast a planning bucket larger than a month.
+Still, it can be beneficial, as we cover in the article Test Results: Quarterly Versus Monthly Forecasting Buckets.

 “For a product being forecast daily at the store level, it may be that algorithms applied to the POS data stream have the most predictive power.
 Forecasting that same product at the warehouse level on a monthly basis, an algorithm applied to warehouse shipment history and warehouse ordering patterns has more predictive power.”

-It is highly unlikely that the forecast at the store level based POS data will beat the forecast at the warehouse.
+It is improbable that the forecast at the store level based on POS data will beat the warehouse’s forecast.

 - For one, the warehouse has the law of large numbers on its side.